WHQ takes off

 Frau Thatcher was booted out by her own traitors & Labour came to power.
 Oh how we danced..!

 There were really sad times too, like the tragic death of young Stephen Lawrence.
 When that happened, in the shocking aftermath we made certain, that we always had copies of the Macpherson report behind the bar to share with anyone who wished to read it.

 The Police were totally called out & from that point on, everyone, not just us, realised how racist they were & still are today (often as standard) to Black people & their families.

 The good times far outweighed the bad though & we made the best of them both.
 We played for 8 hours at the amazing Millennium party too, so this was both an era defining time & an era defining little Club.

 Everyone shared in it & artists like Jamiroquai & Moby would pop in & chill with us when they were playing in town.
 It was the most amazing musical scene & tremendous little, far reaching Club.

-Powershow by Fela Kuti, was just one, of the many big, uplifting anthems we rocked with down there (& still rock today) & we all shared in that little house, that was our home.
+'Powershow' by the mighty Fela Kuti, was just one, of the many big, uplifting anthems we rocked with down there (& still rock today).
+We all shared in it's sublime majesty, as we danced away, in that magical little house that was our home.